diwasrimal/parkinsons-diagnosis-project-documents/main.typ

 Spectral and cepstral features, including Mel-frequency cepstral coefficients (MFCCs), formant frequencies, and spectral flux, have been extensively studied by @vaiciukynas2017detecting.
 These features capture the changes in vocal tract configuration and resonance characteristics affected by PD.

 == Machine Learning Approaches for PD Classification The evolution of machine learning techniques has significantly enhanced PD detection accuracy from voice recordings.
-Early studies predominantly employed conventional classifiers such as Support Vector Machines (SVM), Random Forests, and k-Nearest Neighbors. @little2009suitability achieved 91.4% classification accuracy using SVM with a kernel-based approach on their dysphonia feature set.
+Early studies predominantly employed conventional classifiers such as SVM, Random Forests, and K-Nearest Neighbors. @little2009suitability achieved 91.4% classification accuracy using SVM with a kernel-based approach on their dysphonia feature set.

 Ensemble methods have shown promising results. @sakar2013collection demonstrated that combining multiple classifiers improves robustness against variability in voice recordings.
 Their approach using bootstrap aggregating (bagging) with decision trees achieved accuracy rates exceeding 92%.